jayjiratta/recommended_fragrances/README.md

 To run this web application locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies using pip:
+2. Set up a virtual environment:
     ```
+    python -m venv venv
+    ```
+3. Install the required dependencies using pip:

+    ```
     pip install -r requirements.txt
     ```
-3. Set up Mailtrap for email notification by following the instructions [here](https://mailtrap.io/blog/flask-email-sending/).
+4. Set up Mailtrap for email notification by following the instructions [here](https://mailtrap.io/blog/flask-email-sending/).

-4. Run the Flask application:
+5. Run the Flask application:

     ```
     flask --app app  run --debug
     ```

-5. Open your web browser and navigate to `http://localhost:5000` to access the application.
+6. Open your web browser and navigate to `http://localhost:5000` to access the application.

 ## Technologies Used